DarriEy/MARTy/README.md

 MARTy is an AI-powered assistant designed to help researchers and practitioners with hydrological modeling tasks.
 It provides voice-interactive guidance for setting up and running CONFLUENCE models, analyzing results, and explaining hydrological concepts.

+NOTE: MARTy is in development.
+Expect to see unfinished code

 ## Features

 - Voice-interactive interface for model setup and analysis